Multi-qubit time-varying quantum channels for NISQ-era superconducting quantum processors: Quantum channel capacity

 For this reason, studying the quantum capacity of time-varying quantum channels becomes a fundamental task if we are to correctly design QECCs to operate over such decoherence models.
 In \cite{outage}, the concept of the quantum outage probability as the asymptotically achievable error rate was discussed for slow time-varying quantum channels.
 The need for a new concept like the outage probability stems from the fact that the quantum capacity of the aforementioned channels is strictly zero, which makes it necessary to employ other information theoretical limits to study this particular family of channels.
 Given the similarity that exists between slow time-varying quantum channels and the classical scenario of slow fading, it makes good sense to adapt the outage probability (the theoretical quantity used to study classical slow fading) to the quantum paradigm.
 This has resulted in the proposition of the quantum outage probability as the most appropriate metric to study STVQCs \cite{outage}.

 Let us now consider fast time-varying quantum channels (FTVQC).
 Because the capacity of these channels is not strictly zero (generally), we will be able to use it to determine the maximum coding rate over these channels.
 As stated in the previous section, the elements of the sequences of random variables $\{T_1^j(\omega)\}_{j=1}^n$ and $\{T_2^j(\omega)\}_{j=1}^n$ in a particular QEC block are independent.
 From this point we will assume that those elements are identically distributed too.
 The rationale behind this is that one needs to know how the $T_1$ and $T_2$ of each of the qubits is distributed (in general each qubit might have different means and standard deviations) in order to analyze the capacity and to perform numerical simulations.
-Under such assumption, the quantum capacity of the combined amplitude and phase damping FTVQC will be lower bounded by (See Supplementary Note 2 for details)
+Under such assumption, a lower bound for the the quantum capacity of the combined amplitude and phase damping FTVQC is provided in the following theorem.